Claudio-C-Santos/MS4-peacefulmind.art/README.md

 ### User Stories

 - As an anonymous user, I want to be able to browse through the whole jewelry stock or browse over just one specific category.
-- As an anonymous user, I want to be able to search through the whole jewelry stock.
 - As an anonymous user, I want to be able to browse through the community in order to check what other business are being marketed.
 - As an anonymous user, I want to be able to create my own account and become a registered client.
 - As an anonymous user and a registered client, I want to know more about the owner of this store by reading about him and checking social media.